dwmkerr/angular-memory-leaks/article/README.md

 1. We have gone from 7.5 to 8.4 to 8.5 MB.
 We are changing from one view to another - and ending in the same place that we started.
 We **should** be going back to 7.5 MB.
 2. We've got a lot of objects still hanging around, not just system data like compiled code, but HTML elements, detached DOM elements, `Promise` objects, `n.fn.init` objects and so on.

 This looks like a classic leak situation.
-Let's start by finding the object with the largest retained size which we can make some sense of, there are some `Scope` objects near the top of the chart, let's look at those.
+Let's start by looking at some objects we recognise.
+There are some `Scope` objects near the top of the chart, let's look at those.

 {<22>}![Scenario 2 Part 2](/content/images/2015/03/Scenario1Part2.png)